Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Pouring the Underglazes

 Now that all your underglazes have the same consistency, it’s time to apply them using split cups.
-The split cups set includes 4 cups, with 2, 3, 4, and 5 compartments allowing you to choose and match the underglaze to your preferences and create cool marbling patterns.
-Made of high-quality silicone, the cups are stable in texture, soft, smooth, lightweight, and easy to clean and store.
-The multi-dividers design allows you to put in equal amounts and different colors of underglaze, and the curved design makes it easy to grip and pour the underglaze.
+The split cups set includes 4 cups with 2-, 3-, 4-, and 5-compartment options, allowing you to choose and match the underglaze to your preferences and create cool marbling patterns.
+Made of high-quality silicone, the cups are stable, soft, smooth, lightweight, and easy to clean and store.
+The multi-dividers design allows you to add equal amounts of different colors of underglaze, and the curved design makes it easy to grip and pour the underglaze.
 Click this Split Cups link to see the price of this set.
 I will be starting with the three-section cup.

 First Split Cup Underglazes